openshift-kni/cnf-features-deploy/ztp/ztp-policy-generator/README.md

                            name: openshift-sriov-network-operator
 ```

-Another example; a SriovNetworkNodePolicy definition that will be exist in different clusters with different spec for each cluster.
-The source CR for the SriovNetworkNodePolicy will be as below.
+Another example; a SriovNetworkNodePolicy CR that will be exist in different OpenShift clusters with different spec for each cluster.
+The source CR for the [SriovNetworkNodePolicy](https://github.com/openshift-kni/cnf-features-deploy/blob/master/ztp/source-crs/SriovNetworkNodePolicy.yaml) as below.

 ```
 apiVersion: sriovnetwork.openshift.io/v1